 While this COVID-19 pandemic is uncharted territory for modern health care, we want you to feel confident that your Fisher-Titus family is working day and night, following protocols to ensure your safety.
 We are doing our part to provide the right care, right here.
 And we are doing it for you - our friends, family, and neighbors - our community.

-Currently, there have been two confirmed cases of COVID-19 in Huron County.
 Fisher-Titus remains in regular contact with Huron County Public Health, Ohio Department of Health, CDC, and regional partners to continue our state of readiness.
 It’s important for the public to know that community transmission is a dynamic and ever-evolving situation; cases and numbers are subject to change.
 You can find up-to-date information on cases in Ohio on the Ohio Department of Health’s website.

 Fisher-Titus implemented screening measures on February 6 in accordance with public health and CDC recommendations at all our patient access points.
 This included plans for addressing symptoms, quarantine processes, and ways to keep our patients, guests, staff, and volunteers safe at the hospital, ambulatory offices, and for North Central EMS.

 To stay up-to-date on Coronavirus information, visit the Centers for Disease Control and Prevention.

 There is a growing misconception about visitation at Fisher-Titus residential care facilities.
 It's important for everyone to understand that Fisher-Titus is bound by the guidelines set forth by the Ohio Department of Health.
 To help answer some of our most commonly asked questions, please refer to this FAQ:

 With the current pandemic, Fisher-Titus is offering a variety of options to evaluate respiratory symptoms that may be associated with COVID-19, including a cough, fever, shortness of breath and/or a sore throat, from the comfort of your vehicle or home.